-- City of Glasgow College is committed to advancing ED&I (students and staff). - I am confident in fulfilling my responsibilities in relation to ED&I (students and staff). - I am confident in expressing my rights in relation to ED&I (students and staff). - I am treated fairly (students and staff). - I can access Student Services for useful additional assistance and support (students). - I can access Learning Support for useful additional assistance and support (students). - Access to College buildings and facilities is easy (students). - I feel safe at College (students). - My course material on "MyCity" is up to date (students). - "MyCity" has had a positive impact on my learning (students). - Course activity and learning and teaching materials take account of ED&I (students). - My needs are supported (staff).
+- I believe City of Glasgow College is committed to improving ED&I (students and staff). - I understand I have a responsibility to treat others fairly and with respect (students and staff). - I am treated fairly (students and staff). - I am satisfied with the support available from Student Services (students). - Access to College buildings and facilities is easy (students). - My needs are supported (staff).